 Bondi Icebergs Pool

 Just around the corner from famous Bondi Beach, this saltwater pool is a super popular spot for locals and tourists alike.
-The small entry fee of $6.50 makes this swimming spot a real gem for everyone.
+The small entry fee makes this swimming spot a real gem for everyone.

 Just a 10 minute drive from Bondi Icebergs, you will find Bronte Baths built into the rocky cliffside.
 A location that is quieter than Bondi but suitable for all swimmers – there’s a shallow pool for families and a divided section for lap swimmers.
 Pro tip: get here at 7am to witness a truly spectacular sunrise over the ocean.